Swahil/sql_sales_funnel_analysis-project/README.md

 **1.UX & Website Optimization**

-- **Don't Touch the Checkout Flow:** The conversion rates from Checkout Start to $ Purchase are excellent (~75%+).
+- **Don't Touch the Checkout Flow:** The conversion rates from Checkout to Purchase are excellent (~75%+).
 This indicates the technical payment flow is frictionless.

 **Action:** Do not redesign the checkout page right now; you risk breaking something that is